This site has been updated with new information as of 5-14-20.

-It is difficult to put into words the gratitude and thankfulness with which these masks have been received!
+It is difficult to put into words the gratitude and thankfulness with which all of the masks we have donated have been received!
 These thanks truly belong to all of you!

-As of today 2020 masks have been contributed!
+As of today over 5000 masks and 115 caps have been donated!
+Amazing!
+Thank you!

 They have been or are being delivered to health facilities who have expressed a need.
 Among these are Rogers Memorial Hospital, Froedtert Medical Center, Children’s Hospital and Shorehaven Senior Living Community.
-There is still an urgent and ongoing need, so please keep sewing.
+For a full listing of the organizations who have benefitted from your generosity click here.

 These masks will be used in lower risk areas of the hospitals, and not in the emergency room, ICU or other front line areas.
 They may also be used over other masks for additional safety, and we are daily hearing of more avenues in which masks are needed to protect people from the virus.